ymao21/end-to-end-RAG-system-for-AI-research-papers/README.md

 A Retrieval-Augmented Generation (RAG) pipeline that answers questions over a corpus of 75 AI/ML research papers from arXiv.
 The system compares two chunking strategies, three retrieval methods, and four prompt variants, then evaluates them with the RAGAS framework.

-> Course project — Team 5: Lam Tran, Mahima Goyal, Yining Mao
+> Course project — Team 5 associated with THE UNIVERSITY OF CHICAGO

 ## Overview